mvscorg/bugmark-slides/src/Sept21.md

 ## Our Intention

 - world's best issues futures market
-- a profitable company to maintain the core
+- a stable company to maintain the core
-- a stable home for employees to show their best
-- a supportive ecosystem with thousands of participants
+- a large supportive ecosystem

 ---